-132. By the time that Michelle's subsequent counsel, Cohen & Padda, obtained leave to amend the Complaint, all claims were time-barred by the applicable statutes of limitations.
-133. After waiting almost two years to file the Complaint, Defendants requested four extensions of discovery totaling almost a year and a half.

-- 134. However, Defendants did not conduct discovery designed to discover facts that would support claims against Pure and Caesars and support the claims asserted against Jones, including, but not limited to, the following: - a.
-Deposing representatives of the corporate entities that own and operate Pure and Caesars Palace; - Deposing Blackhurst; - Deposing Keith Leavitt;

-- Deposing Jeff Wolff; - Deposing Jones' friends who accompanied him to Pure on January 3, 2009; - Obtaining documents relating to Caesars' responsibility for security within - Obtaining documents relating to Caesars' and/or Pure's knowledge of Jones' history of alcohol and substance abuse, and violent tendencies; and - h.
-Moving to compel compliance with subpoenas and document requests. - 135.
-Although Michelle provided Defendants with copies of all of her records, Defendants failed to produce key documents that were essential to support elements of Michelle's claims, including, but not limited to, the following: - Medical records relating to treatment obtained during 2009 and 2010; - Michelle's income statements for 2008 and 2009; and - Michelle's tax returns for 2008 and 2009. - 136.
-Shortly before the case settled, the Court ordered that Michelle would be precluded from using any documents not properly disclosed during discovery, except for medical records pertaining to ongoing treatment.
+- 135. By the time that Michelle's subsequent counsel, Cohen & Padda, obtained leave to amend the Complaint, all other claims were time-barred by the applicable statutes of limitations. - 136.
+After waiting almost two years to file the Complaint, Defendants requested four extensions of discovery totaling almost a year and a half. - 137.
+However, Defendants did not conduct discovery designed to discover facts that would support claims against Pure and Caesars and support the claims asserted against Jones, including, but not limited to, the following: - Deposing representatives of the corporate entities that own and operate Pure and Caesars Palace; - b.
+Deposing Blackhurst; - c.
+Deposing Keith Leavitt; - d.
+Deposing Jeff Wolff; - e.
+Deposing Jones' friends who accompanied him to Pure on January 3, 2009; - f.
+Obtaining documents relating to Caesars' responsibility for security within Pure; - g.
+Obtaining documents relating to Caesars' and/or Pure's knowledge of Jones' history of alcohol and substance abuse, and violent tendencies; and - h.
+Moving to compel compliance with subpoenas and document requests. - 138.
+Although Michelle provided Defendants with copies of all of her records, Defendants failed to produce key documents that were essential to support elements of Michelle's claims, including, but not limited to, the following: - a.
+Medical records relating to treatment obtained during 2009 and 2010; - b.
+Michelle's income statements for 2008 and 2009; and